zoton2/nodecg-vue-ts-template/README.md

 This is a "brief" list of changes, although in relality it was mostly rewritten from the ground up, so there are probably more.

-If you want to see all of the changes, check out the commit comparison (TBA).
+If you want to see all of the changes, check out the [original PR](https://github.com/zoton2/nodecg-vue-ts-template/pull/24).

 - Switched Vite config file to TypeScript (`vite.config.mjs` > `vite.config.ts`).
 - Updated how the extension code is built and how it is run in a Node.js context: